 The body contains large amounts of protein.
 Protein, the main building block in the body, is the primary component of most cells.
 For example, muscle, connective tissues, and skin are all built of protein.

 Adults need to eat about 60 grams of protein per day (0.8 grams per kilogram of weight or 10 to 15% of total calories).
 Adults who are trying to build muscle need slightly more.
 Children also need more because they are growing.
 People who are limiting calories to lose weight typically need a higher amount of protein to prevent loss of muscle while they are losing weight.
+Older people may require higher levels of protein up to 1.2 g/kg body weight.
+However, this amount is excessive and potentially harmful in certain conditions such as renal insufficiency and kidney failure.
+Studies also show that protein is more satiating (helps people feel full longer) than carbohydrates and fats.

 Fats are complex molecules composed of fatty acids and glycerol.
 The body needs fats for growth and energy.
-It also uses them to synthesize hormones and other substances needed for the body’s activities (such as prostaglandins).
+It also uses them to synthesize hormones and many other substances needed for the body’s activities (such as prostaglandins).

 Fats are the slowest source of energy but the most energy-efficient form of food.
 Each gram of fat supplies the body with about 9 calories, more than twice that supplied by proteins or carbohydrates.
 Because fats are such an efficient form of energy, the body stores any excess energy as fat.
-The body deposits excess fat in the abdomen (omental fat) and under the skin (subcutaneous fat) to use when it needs more energy.
+The body deposits excess fat in the abdomen (visceral fat) and under the skin (subcutaneous fat) to use when it needs more energy.
 The body may also deposit excess fat in blood vessels and within organs, where it can block blood flow and damage organs, often causing serious disorders.

 When the body needs fatty acids, it can make (synthesize) certain ones.
 Others, called essential fatty acids, cannot be synthesized and must be consumed in the diet.
 The essential fatty acids make up about 7% of the fat consumed in a normal diet and about 3% of total calories (about 8 grams).
 They include linoleic acid and linolenic acid, which are present in certain vegetable oils.
 Eicosapentaenoic acid and docosahexaenoic acid, which are fatty acids essential for brain development, can be synthesized from linolenic acid.
 However, they also are present in certain marine fish oils, which are a more efficient source.